FelicityRC/blackjack-project/NOTES.md

 4. initialHandValue()

    - Calculates sum for each hand array passed in.
 I altered this after writing unit tests as I originally set _let hasAce = false_ rather than _let hasAce = 0_.
-I changed it because of the instance of a hand containing more than one ace, I needed to account for only one point to be added for each additional ace added to a hand _after_ the first (which has the logic to check whether adding 11 to the hand would make the hand go bust or not).
+I changed it because of the instance of a hand potentially containing more than one ace.
+I needed to account for only one point to be added, for each additional ace added to a hand _after_ the first ace (which has the logic to check whether adding 11 to the hand would make the hand go bust or not).

    - I checked the length of the cards, as _10_ needed to be considered with it being longer in length than all the other values.
 The suits are ignored as they don't alter the outcome.